gadget-inc/js-clients/Contributing.md

 # Development environment

-We require `node` and `yarn` to exist.
+We require `node` and `pnpm` to exist.
 If you're a nix user, we have a flake.nix present that installs the same version of the development tools we use for everyone.

 # Building TypeScript

-- You can run `yarn build` to build all the projects in the repo
+- You can run `pnpm build` to build all the projects in the repo
-- You can run `yarn watch` to start the TypeScript watcher process for all the projects in the repo which will recompile files as you change them
+- You can run `pnpm watch` to start the TypeScript watcher process for all the projects in the repo which will recompile files as you change them

 # Prereleasing

-It can be annoying to work with these packages via `yarn link` sometimes, so we also support building and releasing the package to a git SHA which can then be installed conventionally in another repo.
-To push a prerelease, run `yarn workspace @gadgetinc/api-client-core prerelease`.
+It can be annoying to work with these packages via `pnpm link` sometimes, so we also support building and releasing the package to a git SHA which can then be installed conventionally in another repo.
+To push a prerelease, run `pnpm --filter=@gadgetinc/api-client-core prerelease`.
 This will:

 - build the typescript
 - create a local git commit that has just the built artifacts for just the package in question